(Germany – updated on: July 16th 2018)

 For the purpose of preventing fraud, your information will also be analysed using certain parameters for patterns of improper or fraudulent conduct.
 External tools may be used for this purpose.
 In this case, your information will be transmitted on the basis of an order processing agreement.
 Information regarding conduct in breach of contract may also be shared with the aforementioned information agencies.
 Legal basis for processing is our legitimate interest in preventing fraud in the use of our services.

-BillPay has hired the services, particularly as processor for fraud prevention through device fingerprinting, of ThreatMetrix Inc., 160 W. Santa Clara Street, Suite 1400, San Jose, 95113 California, USA.
+BillPay has hired the services, as controller for fraud prevention through device fingerprinting, of ThreatMetrix Inc., 160 W. Santa Clara Street, Suite 1400, San Jose, 95113 California, USA.
 For these purposes, your IP address is processed in the USA and linked to other non personal data to generate a device fingerprint which can be used to recognize your device when you use BillPay again.
 An adequate level of protection is guaranteed through an agreement signed with ThreatMetrix Inc., which includes standard contractual clauses pursuant to Art.
 46 II c) and Art.
 93 II GDPR.

 General data analysis